Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 # Welcome

+*Let's get comfortable and confident with PyTest.*

 Welcome to the Getting Started with PyTest workshop.

-There are a lot of resources both for the workshop and after so that you can feel * comfortable and confident* with PyTest.
+There are a lot of resources both for the workshop and after so that you can feel *comfortable and confident* with PyTest.

+There are a lot of features to PyTest and 80% of usage uses just 20% so I will highlight the essentials, the rest you just need to be aware of rather than fully grasp *now*.

 ## Who am I?